GeorgesNolan/georgesnolan.github.io/index.md

 ---
-title: The Negative Mental States Blog
+title: Negative Mental States
 ---
 Shouting into (and out of) the maw.